maxbriel/rua/README.md

-# Binary Diagrams
+# Rua

-A Python package for creating stellar evolution diagrams of binary systems.
+A Python package for creating stellar evolution diagrams of single star and binary systems.

+I noticed I was making figures in Google slides, Powerpoint, and Keynote quite often, which worked fine, but required a lot of effort to put together more complex diagrams.
+I created some basic diagrams as a start

 ## Features

 - Create diagrams for single star evolution.
 - Create complex diagrams for binary star evolution.
+- Contains a grid system for easier diagram creation.
+- Contains a canvas systems for more precise control over figure creation.
 - Visualize various stellar phenomena:
+  - Several pre-defined colour for different evolutionary phases
   - Roche lobe overflow
-  - Common envelope phases
+  - Common envelope
   - Mass transfer
-  - Supernova explosions
+  - Supernova explosion
-  - Compact object formation (neutron stars, black holes)
+  - Compact object formation (white dwarfs, neutron stars, black holes)
+  - A whole bunch of other phenomena
+  - And many more customisations for when you want to create your own astrophysical depiction

 ## Installation